How To Crack VA-RC Section For CAT – Reading Comprehension

 Reading comprehensions are complicated in terms of understanding the intricacies of the question asked, as well as how much time it takes to read one long paragraph which may/may not be filled with numerical figures and jargons.

-These are some tips that you can follow:
+These are some tips for reading comprehension that you can follow:

 - Instead of reading an entire paragraph, you should focus on the question asked and then scan the paragraph for the answer.
 Usually, the question format could be – What does the author mean by “XYZ…..” – followed by options.
 For this, you can strafe through the entire paragraph and search for the keyword in the Question asked.